unicef/publicgoods-toolkit/adoptability.md

 maintain.
-But if your intended usage needs to scale to millions of users (or to [1.25 billion citizens](https://media.un.org/en/asset/k17/k17a9bg6o8), as is the case with India's open source digital ID solution), or to millions of some other kind of data item, then you will likely need a more complex configuration, with the database portion of the software running on many separate servers, various kinds of monitoring and
+But if your intended usage needs to scale to millions of users (or to [1.25 billion citizens](https://media.un.org/en/asset/k17/k17a9bg6o8), as is the case with India's open-source digital ID solution), or to millions of some other kind of data item, then you will likely need a more complex configuration, with the database portion of the software running on many separate servers, various kinds of monitoring and